 How Does My Agency or Organization Apply?

 When a jurisdiction is funded, the Local Board must advertise the availability of funds.
-Local organizations, whether nonprofit or governmental, may apply.
+Local organizations, whether nonprofit, faith-based or governmental, may apply.
 The Local Board is responsible for considering all applications, and for determining which organizations will receive funds.
 The Local Board also determines which services are funded.
-Contact the National Board staff for specific local contacts.
 There is no national application process.
 To find the local contact for a jurisdiction click here